napari/napari/docs/source/events/rendering.rst

 Maintaining two code paths and two sets of visuals will become tiresome and lead to discrepancies and bugs.

-Instead it would be nice if :class:`~napari.layers.image.experimental.octree_image.OctreeImage` became the only image class.
+Instead, it would be nice if :class:`~napari.layers.image.experimental.octree_image.OctreeImage` became the only image class.
 One image class to rule them all.
 For that to happen, though, we need to render small images just as efficiently as the :class:`~napari.layers.image.image.Image` class does today.
 We do not want Octree rendering to worsen cases which work well today.
-The keep today's performance we probably need support for variable size tiles.
+To keep today's performance for smaller images we probably need to add support for variable size tiles.

 Future Work: Level Zero Only Octrees
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^